voussoir/reddit/Localize/README.md

 Localize
 ==========

+This bot is only certified to work with Imgur Links

 Downloads images from a subreddit.

 I've left the images I tested with in this repository so you can see how it looks.
 Compare the names of the files inside the Images folder with the FILENAME variable from localize.py